wiseaidev/dark-web-rust/README.md

 [![Share On Meta](https://img.shields.io/badge/share%20on-meta-1976D2?logo=meta)](https://www.facebook.com/sharer/sharer.php?u=https://github.com/wiseaidev/dark-web-rust)
 [![Share On Linkedin](https://img.shields.io/badge/share%20on-linkedin-3949AB?logo=linkedin)](https://www.linkedin.com/shareArticle?url=https://github.com/wiseaidev/dark-web-rust&title=A%20hands-on%20book%20for%20abusing%20systems%20using%20Rust)

+## ⚠️ **Warning: Repository Content Alert**

+> This repository contains an array of sophisticated methodologies that delve into the complex world of hacking and cybersecurity exploration.
+It is imperative to comprehend that using the tools and resources provided within this repository carries inherent risks that extend beyond the digital sphere.
+The utilization of these tools in any unauthorized manner may lead to severe legal consequences, including legal action and imprisonment.
+By accessing and experimenting with the contents provided, you do so entirely at your own risk, acknowledging the seriousness of the subject matter contained within.
+It is essential to emphasize that the purpose of this repository is strictly **educational** and **research-oriented**, aimed at promoting a deeper understanding of cybersecurity principles and vulnerabilities.
+Users are strongly advised to exercise utmost caution, adhere to ethical guidelines, and refrain from any activities that may breach legal boundaries.
+Remember, the responsibility lies solely with the user, and any misuse of the tools provided could have profound legal ramifications.

 Welcome to the **Dark Web Rust** repository!
 This project is a continuum work of the [black-hat-rust](https://github.com/skerkour/black-hat-rust) book.
 Here, you'll delve into the world of networking, implementing low-level protocols, including IP, TCP, UDP, ICMP, and much more topics.
 The primary focus is on hands-on hacking methodologies, providing a comprehensive learning experience through Jupyter notebooks.
 Each chapter in this repository is also available in PDFs, Markdown, and other formats.

 ## 📝 Table of Contents